 - These are more of “specialty” types of smoker – other than a couple of models available online, they’re tough to find

-One of the best smokers for beginners and one of the most widely owned types of smokers on the planet is the water smoker.
+One of the most widely owned types of smokers on the planet is the water smoker.
 It’s because they’re really simple to use, take up minimal space on your patio, and produce some super delicious results.

 The anatomy of a bullet smoker is really interesting, and sets you up for success as the pit master.
 At the bottom of the “bullet” is a charcoal tray where your charcoal and wood chip fuel goes.
 Right above your fire is a water pan which is there to evenly distribute heat across the cooking chamber.
 It also catches drippings from your food and helps to keep your smoked meats moist.